carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 ## Crop raster data using another raster data

-Imagine that we have two raster datasets, let's say the `scene` and `crop_fields` in different coordinate systems.
-Our goal is to crop the `scene` image using the `crop_fields` image.
+Imagine that we have two raster datasets, let's say the `true_color_image` and `crop_fields` in different coordinate systems.
+Our goal is to crop the `true_color_image` image using the `crop_fields` image.

 > ## Using `crop_fields` raster image